google/vimdoc/README.md

 - `@stylized name` allows you to define the stylized version of a plugin name (for example, myplugin could be stylized as "My Plugin").
-- `@tagline ...` allows you to give a tagline to your plugin, which will show up at the top of the help file.
-- `@author name` allows you to define an author for the plugin, which will show up in the help file.
 - `@library` marks your plugin as a library plugin.
 This makes functions public by default.
 - `@public` marks a function public.
 In most plugins, functions are private by